MANAGER – Matey Galloway

 I have over 26 year experience in the social sector.
 I hold a degree in social work and I am registered with the Social Work Registration Board (SWRB).

 I know my staff will treat you well and do their best for you.
 Give them a call if you need help – That’s what they are here for.

-PEER ADVOCATE – Rachel Jowett
+SENIOR ADVOCATE – Rachel Jowett

 Kia ora tatou I’m an advocate at Oasis Network, I’ve been with the organisation since July 2015.
 I was excited to join the team after finishing my Bachelors degree in Social Work and am currently doing the final year in a Master of Social Work specialising in addictions, mental health and social policy.

 My background is in office and administration and my peer experience is with addictions.
 Since returning to study I have been lucky enough to volunteer at Arohata Prison and Te Whare O Matairangi.
 I also completed two placements, one at a peer based organisation that specialises in sexual health and the second working as a youth support worker in a GP and nursing practice.